hharcolezi/hharcolezi.github.io/_pages/about.md

 Differential Privacy • Responsible AI • Trustworthy AI 🛡️🤖⚖️

 ## Recent News
-* [Feb-26] Our paper "Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance
-" has been accepted at [ICDE 2026](https://icde2026.github.io/) and can be accessed at <https://arxiv.org/abs/2503.01482>!
+* [Feb-26] Our paper "Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance" has been accepted at [ICDE 2026](https://icde2026.github.io/) and can be accessed at <https://arxiv.org/abs/2503.01482>!
 * [Feb-26] Our paper "Understanding Disclosure Risk in Differential Privacy with Applications to Noise Calibration and Auditing" has been accepted at [VLDB 2026](https://vldb.org/2026/)!
 Pre-print will be available soon!
+* [Feb-26] 🏆 Congratulations to my Master's alumni, Annika Sauer, on winning the [UFA/DFH Prix d’Excellence](https://www.dfh-ufa.org/fr/vous-etes/entreprises/prix-dexcellence/laureats-depuis-2005#AnnikaSauer)!
 * [Feb-26] I have officially joined ÉTS Montréal as an Assistant Professor!
 * [Nov-25] Two papers accepted at [AAAI 2026](https://aaai.org/conference/aaai/aaai-26)!
     * *Private Frequency Estimation Via Residue Number Systems* - <https://www.arxiv.org/abs/2511.11569>.